-The Ducati 696 Monster is still distinctively a Monster, and feels like the old bike on board, but it’s not an uncomfortable over stretch like the old bike.
+The Ducati 696 Monster is still distinctively a Monster, and feels like the original model on board, but it’s not an uncomfortable over stretch like the old bike.
 It still feels light and is easy to throw around.

 Insurance group: 11 of 17 – compare motorcycle insurance quotes now.